ytyulkinaxway/axway-open-docs/content/en/docs/apim_administration/apiportal_admin/customize_APICatalog_overview.md

     * **Multi-column**: A Two-column view, in which methods are listed on the left side, and the details of a selected method are listed on the right side.
 This is the default option in API Portal.
     * **Single-column**: The official layout shipped with the Swagger UI.
-* Show or hide code examples in endpoint details when using AMPLIFY rendering tool.
+* Show or hide code examples in endpoint details when using Amplify rendering tool.
 Defaults to shown.
 * Show or hide `externalDocs` along with its description.
 * Choose colors for the different methods.